grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 If the process in the debug container has finished (for example, the shell has exited), the container will remain in the `Terminated` state.
 This is harmless and will remain there until the pod is deleted (eg. due to a rollout).

-However, if you wish to clean up the ephemeral containers, then re-creating the pod is necessary.
-This can be done by deleting the (target) pod and allowing the Deployment or StatefulSet to recreate it.
-Proceed with caution, particularly around StatefulSet's and un-zoned deployments.

 ## Log lines

 ### Log line containing 'sample with repeated timestamp but different value'